 Now while the app is being deployed.

-package.json files and making node applications super easy to deploy, Now from Zeit is also capable of parsing Docker files.
+package.json files and making node applications super easy to deploy, Now from Zeit is also capable of parsing Dockerfiles.

 apache2 Docker container.
 Give it a name.
 Run a little bit of code.
 In this case, we're just updating our dependencies.
 Copy this file from the local computer into this location on the Docker's container.

 What is our file?
 It's just like our node example file.
 It's a clock.
 It's spitting out the current time, but this time, it's using PHP codes.
 It's going to render that on the server and spit it out.
 How do we deploy this with Now?
 We just type

-Docker files in my experience take a little bit longer than node projects, but it gives us a URL.
-That gives me a good opportunity here to show you something cool.
+https://clock-app-dnbqggzvri-now.sh That gives me a good opportunity here to show you something cool.
 As your application is deployed in Now, it logs all this stuff out to the terminal, but it's also logging this out to the URL.

 You'll notice the URL is something that it gives you right away.
 It doesn't wait until the whole thing's deployed before giving the URL.
 Instead it gives you this, and then you can put this up there and already share it around.

 Even if your Docker install takes a minute or two, because it's going to pump all of these logs out to the browser via, I assume, Web sockets or something.
 Then as soon as this whole thing is done, it's going to redirect and show you the

-This is still an immutable deployment, but now, instead of a node application, we're running something in any language, in this case PHP, and sticking it out there.
+This is still an immutable deployment, but now, instead of a Node application, we're running something in any language, in this case PHP, and sticking it out there.
 That's really awesome because that means that we can now officially use Now to deploy any of our code anywhere with three letters on the command line.